 This can include attempts by other parties or individuals to manipulate policy decisions for their gain and attempts by staff members within the same organization to coerce others into making decisions that are not in the organization’s best interest.

-Political parties must take proactive steps towards preventing this type of activity within their organizations to protect their reputation and ensure that policies remain in line with their values.
+Political parties must take proactive steps towards preventing this activity within their organizations to protect their reputation and ensure that policies align with their values.

 Unauthorized access to sensitive data is another form of insider threat that can have significant implications for those involved politically.

-Political parties need robust security protocols so unauthorized access is detected quickly and appropriate action is taken if required.
+Political parties need robust security protocols to detect unauthorized access and take appropriate action if required.

 Organizations should make sure that all employees understand the importance of protecting confidential information so they do not accidentally release information that could lead to harm for someone else involved politically.